 Policy and Procedure Revisions: 9/14/06, 11/7/07, 2/4/09, 7/22/10; 9/16/14; 3/3/15

-Policy (revised) Approved by UFS:
+Policy (revised) Approved by UFS: Approved by Provost:

 Policy:

 1. The development of academic programs is a crucial aspect of the long-range well-being of the University.
 New programs must be mounted as student and societal needs become known.
 Existing programs facing declining enrollments become subject to review so that adjustment steps may be taken.
 In some cases a program may have to face the possibility of discontinuation.
 Courses within programs go through a similar evolutionary cycle.